Skip to content Skip to sidebar Skip to footer

 Parasites and Infections

-Mites, fleas, and other parasites irritate the skin, which leads to scratching and flaking.
-Fungal or bacterial infections may cause greasy dandruff, unpleasant odors, or even open sores.
-These conditions need medical treatment.
+Mites, fleas, and other parasites can irritate the skin, making it flaky and itchy.
+Fungal or bacterial illnesses can lead to greasy dandruff, bad smells, or even sores that are open.
+These diseases need medical help.

-At the farm, I’ve seen dogs with mild-looking flakes that actually had mange mites.
-That’s why checking for parasites is always important before assuming dandruff is harmless.
+At the farm, I’ve seen dogs with mange mites that looked like light flakes.
+That’s why you should always check for parasites before thinking dandruff isn’t harmful.

 Underlying Health Problems